pantherswap/panther-frontend-dex/CONTRIBUTING.md

 - **id** is the crowdin id of the string you want to translate.
 - **fallback** is a string fallback used if the id cannot be found.

-### Variables

-The translation component can handle variables being passed in from Crowdin, with no code changes.

-It will only work if there is only **one** variable passed in, and if that variable within Crowdin is wrapped in **%** signs, i.e.:

-Translation in crowdin: `%asset% Earned` [link](https://crowdin.com/translate/pancakeswap/8/en-de#330)